New Year's Day (horse)

-New Year's Day (foaled April 22, 2011) is an American Thoroughbred racehorse.
+New Year's Day (foaled April 22, 2011) is an American Thoroughbred racehorse and breeding stallion.
 Racing only as a two-year-old he won two of his three races including the Breeders' Cup Juvenile.
 His career was ended by injury in December 2013 and he was retired to stud.

 Background

 New Year's Day is a bay horse with a narrow white stripe bred in Kentucky by Clearsky Farms.
 He was sired by the Irish-bred stallion Street Cry, who was the winner of the Dubai World Cup in 2002 before becoming a very successful breeding stallion.
 His other offspring have included Zenyatta, Winx, Street Sense, Whobegotyou and Shocking.
 New Year's Day's was the first foal of his dam Justwhistledixie, a high-class racemare who won the Grade II Davona Dale Stakes and finished second in the Acorn Stakes in 2009.
 As a descendant of the broodmare Bold Irish, Justwhistledixie came from the same branch of Thoroughbred family 8-c which also produced Ruffian, Pine Bluff and Fusaichi Pegasus.

 In September 2012, the yearling colt was consigned to the Keeneland sales where he was bought for $425,000 by Ben Glass.
 The colt entered the ownership of Mary & Gary West and was sent into training with Bob Baffert.